 Gretchen ground her teeth at the cheers from her neighbors and bunched her fists in her skirts.
 Vile, eh?
 She’d show him vile.
 Her errands forgotten, she turned back toward her cottage and resolved to go see Nora.
 She could think up a few unpleasant hexes that would suit that little twerp.

 Confidentiality agreements can be rough!
 I hope you enjoyed A Royal Proclamation, a bonus short story for The Damsel Gauntlet.
-If you haven’t picked up your copy yet, check it out on Amazon here.
+If you haven’t picked up your copy yet, check it out with your favorite book retailer here.

 And don’t forget to check out the other bonus bits on The Damsel Gauntlet episode page here.